syncfusion/blazor-docs/src/charts/range-selector/custom.md

 ---
-title: " Customization in Blazor Range Selector component | Syncfusion "
+title: " Customization in the Blazor Range Selector component | Syncfusion "

 component: "Range Selector"

-description: "Learn here all about customization of Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
+description: "Learn here all about customization of the Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
 ---

-# Customization in Blazor Range Selector (SfRangeNavigator)
+# Customization in the Blazor Range Selector (SfRangeNavigator)

 ## Navigator Appearance

 The Range Selector can be customized by using the [`RangeNavigatorStyleSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorStyleSettings.html).
-The [`SelectedRegionColor`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorStyleSettings.html#Syncfusion_Blazor_Charts_RangeNavigatorStyleSettings_SelectedRegionColor) property is used to specify the color for the selected region whereas the [`UnselectedRegionColor`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorStyleSettings.html#Syncfusion_Blazor_Charts_RangeNavigatorStyleSettings_UnselectedRegionColor) property is used to specify the color for the unselected region.
+The [`SelectedRegionColor`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorStyleSettings.html#Syncfusion_Blazor_Charts_RangeNavigatorStyleSettings_SelectedRegionColor) property is used to specify the color for the selected region, whereas the [`UnselectedRegionColor`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorStyleSettings.html#Syncfusion_Blazor_Charts_RangeNavigatorStyleSettings_UnselectedRegionColor) property is used to specify the color for the unselected region.

 {% aspTab template="range-navigator/custom/appearance", sourceFiles="appearance.razor" %}